davidkim9299/Project/README.md

    - An error occurs when trying to sign-in with facebook
    ![Screenshot_1618091709](https://user-images.githubusercontent.com/70281650/114285851-2c727500-9a28-11eb-8ab6-5d2d7eb5b3ba.png)

-   - Error was using wrong password for google firebase -> fixed
+   - Error was using wrong password(typo) for google firebase -> fixed